 In a research article produced by Pharmacognosy Communications in 2012, it was specifically recommended that certain colloidal silver preparations should be considered for topical use to treat burns, thrush, periodontitis and other conditions.

-Although I am not able to make claims about silver, some report treating things like ringworm, eczema, ear infections, pink eye as well as finding relief on scrapes and burns.
+Although I am not able to make claims about silver, some report treating issues such as ringworm, eczema, ear infections, pink eye, as well as finding relief on scrapes and burns.
 Topical silver historically was used on burns but usage stopped after the advent of antibiotics, until the 1960s when it kicked back into popularity.

 Colloidal Silver for Pink Eye and Ear Infections

 Pink eye is an inflamed mucous membrane that covers the eyeball and eyelid lining, and it’s primarily caused by a bacterial or viral infection.
 Some report they have used Colloidal silver to help fight against this irritating and highly infectious virus and bacteria.